megafarad/play-kafka-utils/README.md

 ### **Step 3: Implement a startup service**

 This service starts polling in KafkaConsumerService instances.
+The StartupService ensures that polling begins automatically when the Play application starts.
+Without it, consumers wouldn't start until explicitly invoked.

 ```scala
 import javax.inject.{Inject, Named}